Ueda-Ichitaka/MasterCyberrange/README.md

 The contributions of this work lie in the development of a sophisticated cyber range envi- ronment and the achievement of full detectability, offering researchers a valuable platform for conducting reproducible cyber security experiments.
 Future research directions include enhancing scenario complexity and exploring AI-driven data analysis.
 Overall, this thesis contributes to advancing cyber security research by providing in- novative tools and methodologies for evaluating cyber threats in critical infrastructure networks.

-## Support
-If support is needed, please contact the uueaj@student.kit.edu E-Mail.

-## Roadmap

-## Authors and acknowledgment
-Special thanks to PhD Kaibin Bao, Qi Liu and Richard Rudolph for supporting the construction of the cyber range.

-## Project status
-Development for this project is currently ongoing.

 ## Terraform
 <div>